TechCursed/flexbox-cards/README.md

 # flexbox-cards
-the basic card layouts created in html and css,which can further used for different products.
+the basic card layouts created in html and css,which can be used for different products.